mycrl/librtc-rs/README.md

 batrachia = "0.1"
 ```

-There are simple example in the [example](https://github.com/colourful-rtc/example) repo.
+There are simple example in the [example](https://github.com/mycrl/webrtc-rs-example) repo.

 ### Building

 #### Automatic

-The batrachia crate will automatically find the precompiled static library files in the git batrachiatc repo release.
+The batrachia crate will automatically find the precompiled static library files in the git libwebrtc-rs repo release.

 #### Manual